duraanali/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+Answer: The biggest difference is that `.map` returns NEW array from the original array but `.forEach` modifies the original array.

 2. What is the difference between a function and a method?

+Answer: The difference depends on where it's used, when you use function within an object, it's called a method but when a function is not used in the context of object, it's just a function.

 3. What is closure?

+Answer: Closure defines when a function is created and what that function has access to.
+As soon as a function is created, it has an access to the global scope and if a function is created within another function, that inner function has an access to the variables of within the outer (above) function.
+But any variable defined with in the scope of the function (lexical/private), the outside world doesn't have access to that variable.

 4. Describe the four rules of the 'this' keyword.

+Answer: 'this' has four rules that change according to the placement of 'this' in the code.
+The first rule is called Global object binding and it refers to when you simply console log 'this' by itself.
+This rule will show everything under the window scope.
+The second rule is called Implicit Binding and the idea is that whenever you call a function, there will be a dot before the name of the function, whatever to the left of the dot, that's what 'this' is referring to.
+The third rule is called New binding and it's talking about the new instance of an object, when that new instance is created, 'this' refers to that instance.
+The fourth rule is called Explicit binding and this is used when you want to override what a constructor is set to.

 5. Why do we need super() in an extended class?

+Answer: super() is a keyword that's used to call a parent constructor and access functions instead of using 'call' to extend a parent object.

 ## Project Set up